polyformproject/license-development/template.erb.md

 ## Patent Defense

-If you make any claim in writing that this software infringes or contributes to infringement of any patent, your patent permission under this license ends immediately.
+If you claim in writing that this software infringes or contributes to infringement of any patent, your patent permission under this license ends immediately.
 If your company makes a claim, your patent permission ends immediately for work on behalf of your company.

 ## Violations